nodeshift/tutorial/helm/README.md

 These values are for the backend section.
 Here we pass through the image, tag, service information, and some mongoDB information to locate the instance.

-In case of microk8s replace  `repository: backend` with `repository: localhost:32000/backend`

 ```yaml
 # mongo
 mongodb: